Former National Young Marines of the Year

 Pikes Peak Young Marines, Fountain, Colorado

-“The Young Marines taught me how to want and demand more of myself.
-I learned what it meant to work passionately and tirelessly for what I believed in.
+“The Young Marines taught me that service and leadership are inseparable.
+Service to others will always be a prerequisite for any leader.
 The Young Marines broadened my horizons and sharpened my passion for serving others.
 I met great people and forged friendships that stand today.”

 Angel Orozco retired from the Young Marines at the same time he earned an associate degree in General Studies from Pikes Peak Community College.
 He was named a Daniels Scholar and was awarded a four-year, full-ride scholarship to any institution in the nation.
 After retiring from the Young Marines and graduating, Orozco pursued studies at Arizona State University and joined the Arizona Army National Guard.

 2016 - 2017 National Young Marine of the Year

 Westover Young Marines, Chicopee, Massachusetts

 Joseph Bacon retired from the Young Marines and graduated from high school in 2017.
 He attends Norwich University, a senior military college in Vermont and studies Electrical and Computer Engineering.
 He completed 19 weeks of Rockdom training and became a member of the Corps. of Cadets during his freshman year.
 Bacon commissioned as a 2nd Lt. in the Air Force, and graduated with a bachelor’s degree in Electrical and Computer Engineering in May of 2021.
 He is now a Computer Developmental Engineer (62E1C) with the 90th Cyberspace Operations Squadron.